Frequently Asked Questions

 Online lessons are just as effective as in-person lessons; in fact a large proportion of students who have had both in-person and online tuition say they prefer the online lessons as they find it easier to concentrate and that it's a more efficient use of time.

-Some students have lessons entirely online, other students just have online lessons when away on holiday or at boarding school.
-At present there are students who have lessons from the UK, Japan, Portugal and Ireland.
+Online lessons are more flexible than in-person lessons (for example during free periods at school) and there is no time wasted due to travelling.
+It also means students can continue lessons when away on holiday or at boarding school.
+At present there are students who have lessons from the UK, China, Japan, Portugal, Malta, and Ireland.

 Who are some of your current students?

 I have a mixture of national and international students who all have lessons online, and are following UK-based courses.